Adventures in Quilting:

 Stand back and squint at the sample above.
 The secondary circular pattern that is created is awesome.
 Just like interlocking rings, you can understand why this could be an alternate wedding quilt pattern.

 I do hope you'll come play with your flowering snowball die.
+It's fun in winter, and any other time of the year.
 Let me inspire you and motivate you to be creative.
-Click here to register for class Monday, September 15th, 2-5 p.m.
+Click here to register for class Saturday, December 13, 10-1:00 p.m.
 Eastern time.

 Many exclaim, “I am terrible at choosing fabrics for my quilts.”
 So, let’s do a class and talk about that.
 I'm all in.
 Are you?